pocomane/brewed-in-the-apocalypse/bita.md

 __Sway a PC__ - When you try to convince someone leveraging something, and you have to roll, you tell what you want them to do, you give them a reason, then:

-- On Success the other player have to choose to get a reward and do what you want, or get penalty and refusing to do it
+- On Success the other protagonist have to choose to get a reward and do what you want, or get penalty and refusing to do it
-- On Twist you decided if to offer the reward alone or the penalty alone, then the other player chooses what to do
+- On Twist you decided if to offer the reward alone or the penalty alone, then the other protagonist chooses what to do

 This move applies also when you tray to manipulate, bluff, fast-talk, lie or threaten with the violence someone.
 The reward and the penalty are:

-- If the other player refuse, the scenarist will __Assign an harm__ to em
+- If the other protagonist refuse, the scenarist will __Assign an harm__ to em
-- If the other player accept, then ey can __Add a fortune point__ two times
+- If the other protagonist accept, then ey can __Add a fortune point__ two times

 ```
 The situation is the same of the __Sway a NPC__ example, but behind